Finish the year strong: Access our free fundraising resources today!

 While nonprofits often rely on a key contributor to put up a matching gift, sourcing high-value matches requires significant relationship-building and development team time.
 However, if your nonprofit doesn’t have the capacity to secure a match from a single donor, consider crowdsourcing your matching fund instead.

-Crowdfunding allows your team to leverage multiple smaller or mid-level gifts to establish a match—even without a major donor at your disposal.
+Crowdfunding allows your team to leverage multiple smaller or mid-level gifts to establish a match—even without a major donor.

 To crowdsource a matching gift, you only need a powerful crowdfunding platform and a network of supporting donors to help fund your efforts.
 Then, get donors of all levels involved, including local businesses, corporations, influencers, and more.